Code-Institute-Submissions/memory-blocks/testing.md

     3. To be able to keep track of my high score, so I can challenge myself to beat it.

         - At the end of every game, the player's score is calculated and compared to the current highscore.
-If they beat the highscore a message is dislpayed congratulating them on achieving a new highscore.
+If they beat the highscore a message is displayed congratulating them on achieving a new highscore.
 Their highscore is displayed at the top of the game page and is stored in the local storage on their device.
 Therefore when they return to the website at a later date their highscore is still available and displayed for them.